Ready to save? Here are the best deals of Prime Day 2022

 - Save 31% on one of the best outdoor security solutions available with the battery powered Eufy SoloCam E40.

-- If you have a lot of hard floors, a robot mop like the iRobot Braava Jet m6 mop is a must-have.
+- If you have a lot of hard floors, a robot mop like the iRobot Braava Jet m6 Mop is a must-have with the low price of $300.

-- Few competitors offer the same level of active noise canceling as Bose’s top-of-the-line earbuds.
+- Few competitors offer the same level of active noise canceling as Bose’s top-of-the-line earbuds, and it’s now available at a 36% discount.

-- If you already have a bunch of nice electronics that support Wi-Fi 6, the Amazon Eero Pro 6 mesh Wi-Fi system can help them take advantage of the cutting-edge protocol.
+- If you already have a bunch of nice electronics that support Wi-Fi 6, the Amazon Eero Pro 6 Mesh Wi-Fi System, which is currently $140 cheaper, can help them take advantage of the cutting-edge protocol.

-- The Razer Basilisk Ultimate Hyperspeed Wireless Gaming Mouse features 11 programmable buttons, making it an ideal choice for gamers.
+- Available at a 44% discount, the Razer Basilisk Ultimate Hyperspeed Wireless Gaming Mouse features 11 programmable buttons, making it an ideal choice for gamers.

-- The JBL Tune True Wireless Earbud Headphones feature 25 hours of battery life and voice-assistant capabilities.
+- The JBL Tune True Wireless Earbud Headphones feature 25 hours of battery life and voice-assistant capabilities, and they are currently available at a 60% discount.

+- This Logitech G920 Driving Force Racing Wheel can make racing games all the more enjoyable and is available right now for 37% off.

+- Ensure that your home is as protected as it can be with the Ring Alarm 14-Piece Kit, available for $130 off.

 Le Creuset, Keurig and other kitchen essentials